 Figure 5.
 Remote-Controlled Scissor Lift Table.
 Left: side view of scissor lift table.
 Right: lift table with observation chamber positioned in fluoroscope.
 The lift table adjusts the position of the observation chamber to maintain mice in the field of view.

-Perform behavioral conditioning before VFSS testing to ensure maximal participation, described as follows.
+Perform behavioral conditioning before VFSS testing to ensure maximal participation.

 One to two weeks prior to VFSS testing, subject mice to an overnight (12-16 hr) water regulation period to induce thirst, during which time water is withheld from the home cage.
 This duration and time frame is essential to prevent dehydration, which may occur as a result of two water regulation episodes within one week (i.e., one for behavioral conditioning and another for VFSS testing).